LaunchCodeEducation/lchs/src/chapters/flask-intro/routes.rst

       explains that the URL you entered isn't on the server.

       .. figure:: figures/page-not-found.png
-         :alt: The URL in the address bar is not recognized by the server.
+         :alt: Not Found: The URL in the address bar is not recognized by the server.

    #.
 In ``hello.py``, change the decorator as follows: